Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Literature Review

-Exact solution methods are scarce in the \MSARO{} literature and the existing studies mostly focus on two-stage adaptive robust optimization (2ARO). \cite{bertsimas2012adaptive} designed a Benders decomposition and outer approximation approach for a two-stage unit commitment problem. \cite{zeng2013solving} developed constraint-and-column generation for 2ARO problems with fixed recourse and finite or polyhedral uncertainty set.
-For small linear problems, \cite{zhen2018adjustable} used the Fourier-Motzkin elimination iteratively to remove the second-stage decisions in a 2ARO problem with continuous fixed recourse, eventually forming a static robust optimization problem that recovers optimal first-stage solutions.
-They extended their method to the multistage setting by modifying the algorithm to make sure that at every stage, no decision depends on the future information (these are the so-called nonanticipativity constraints).
-In the case of mixed-binary recourse and only objective uncertainty, \cite{arslan2022decomposition} proposed an exact method based on a Dantzig-Wolfe reformulation of the recourse problem.
-Similarly using Dantzig-Wolfe reformulation, \cite{hashemi2020exploiting} proposed a static formulation which is amenable to Benders decomposition for a subclass of 2ARO problems with mixed-integer recourse and a finite uncertainty set.
-In a rare instance of studies addressing the exact solution of multistage problems in the literature of robust optimization, \cite{georghiou2019robust} developed robust dual dynamic programming (RDDP) for continuous \MSARO{} problems with a stage-wise rectangular uncertainty set, and proved finite/asymptomatic convergence for various problem sub-classes.
-RDDP is an adaptation of the stochastic dual dynamic programming algorithm from the stochastic programming literature \citep{pereira1991multi}, to the robust setting. \cite{georghiou2020primal} proposed a convergent method based on enumeration of the extreme points of the uncertainty set combined with affine decision rules to provide gradually improving primal and dual bounds for 2ARO problems with continuous recourse.
+\emph{Exact solution methods} are scarce in the \MSARO{} literature and the existing studies mostly focus on 2ARO. {\crev For 2ARO problems with fixed recourse and finite or polyhedral uncertainty set, \cite{zeng2013solving} developed a constraint-and-column generation algorithm.
+For the same type of problems restricted to continuous recourse, \cite{bertsimas2012adaptive} designed a Benders decomposition-type algorithm and applied it to a unit commitment problem, whereas \cite{georghiou2020primal} proposed a convergent method based on enumeration of the extreme points of the uncertainty set combined with affine decision rules to provide gradually improving primal and dual bounds.
+For 2ARO problems with continuous fixed recourse, \cite{zhen2018adjustable} used Fourier-Motzkin elimination iteratively to remove the second-stage decisions, eventually forming an equivalent static robust optimization problem.
+This computationally expensive approach is also extended to multistage problems.
+In the case of mixed-binary recourse and only objective uncertainty, \cite{arslan2022decomposition} proposed an exact method based on a Dantzig-Wolfe reformulation of the recourse problem based on a technical assumption on the structure of the linking constraints.
+Similarly, using Dantzig-Wolfe reformulation, for a subclass of 2ARO problems with fixed and mixed-integer recourse, block diagonal recourse matrix and a finite uncertainty set, \cite{hashemi2020exploiting} derived a static formulation which is amenable to Benders decomposition.
+For continuous \MSARO{} problems with a stage-wise rectangular uncertainty set, \cite{georghiou2019robust} developed robust dual dynamic programming (RDDP) and proved finite/asymptomatic convergence for various problem sub-classes.
+RDDP is an adaptation of the stochastic dual dynamic programming algorithm from the MSP literature \citep{pereira1991multi} to MSARO.